minio/minio/docs/bucket/notifications/README.md

-client_tls_key   (path)      path to client key for mTLS auth queue_dir        (path)      staging dir for undelivered messages e.g. '/home/events' queue_limit      (number)    maximum limit for undelivered messages, defaults to '10000' comment          (sentence)  optionally add a comment to this setting
+client_tls_key   (path)      path to client key for mTLS auth queue_dir        (path)      staging dir for undelivered messages e.g. '/home/events' queue_limit      (number)    maximum limit for undelivered messages, defaults to '10000' version          (string)    specify the version of the Kafka cluster e.g '2.2.0' comment          (sentence)  optionally add a comment to this setting
 ```